 Given the diverse nature of an organization in people, resources, and location, how can we design effective, transformative communication and collaboration to accomplish organizational goals?
 All professionals must share responsibility for problem solving because successful quality improvement is driven by effective multidisciplinary teamwork.
 The principal elements that support transformative change in developmental and group cultures are teamwork and collaboration - working together in a cooperative and coordinated way in the interest of a common cause.
 In order to produce effective change, a supportive organizational culture has to be present.
 That culture must support and value change and quality improvement.
 Research findings support that any outcome could be improved if people work well together as a team.
 This course will examine the development of better practices for creating and sustaining a culture of collaboration.

-Note: Professional Leadership, Inquiry, and Transformation candidates may not select courses from the Educational Administration specialization program; further, candidates in the Professional Leadership, Inquiry, and Transformation specialization will not earn licenses, certification, or endorsements.
+Note: Professional Leadership, Inquiry, and Transformation candidates may not select courses from the Administrative Leadership specialization program; further, candidates in the Professional Leadership, Inquiry, and Transformation specialization will not earn licenses, certification, or endorsements.